mfmceneaney/lambdaml/README.md

 ## :green_circle: Installation

-You can use either a container image via [Docker](https://www.docker.com) or install manually assuming you have python installed.
+You can use either a container image via [Docker](https://www.docker.com) or [Singularity/Apptainer](https://github.com/apptainer/apptainer) or install manually assuming you have python installed.

 ### Installation Via Docker